Revised and updated January 5, 2021.

 GradePower Learning serves students of all ages and abilities from preschool to college, creating a customized learning plan for each student.
 Service areas include English, enrichment, ESL, homework help, learning difficulties, math, science, study skills, summer learning, SAT prep, and ACT prep.
 It uses its Dynamic Diagnostic Assessment process to understand how each student learns best, then develops a tailored learning plan.

-Founded in 1984 and franchising since 1991, the number of locations has grown in recent years from 119 in 2012 to the current total of 157, of which three are company-owned and 126 are located outside the US.
+Founded in 1984 and franchising since 1991, the number of locations has grown in recent years from 119 in 2012 to the current total of 153 (down from the previously reported total of 157), of which none are company-owned and 128 are located outside the US.

 10. The Tutoring Center